sequelize/gulp-sequelize/README.md

 gulp-sequelize
 ==============

-Gulp tasks for the sequelize CLI.
+Gulp tasks for the sequelize.